 1. Start the fire properly

-A good fire starts with good lighting.
+A good fire starts with a good ignition.

 2. Create a safe and efficient home